nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 **Import evidence disk**

-- Now you can import the forensic evidence drive by clicking the "Import" button:
+- Now you can import the forensic evidence drive by clicking the "Import Evidence Disk" button:

 .. figure:: img/evidence_disk_0015.jpg
    :alt: Change